Greg de la Cruz works in the tech industry and is the author of two published titles on Amazon.

 Dealing With Rejection and Not Taking It Personally

 Because of the heavy competition among applicants and the unrealistic expectations from hiring managers, finding a job in modern society couldn’t be harder.
-Couple that with automated hiring systems that filter out resumes that don’t contain the right keywords, then you have yourself a system that requires too much work from applicants to even get considered for an initial interview.
+Couple that with automated hiring systems that filter out resumes that don’t contain the right keywords, and then you have yourself a system that requires too much work from applicants to even get considered for an initial interview.

 That’s why—and you will hear this a lot—don’t take job rejection personally.
 That said, you wouldn’t want to ignore those rejection emails (if they’re kind enough to send any) because they’ll be valuable to learn from on what you can improve—whether it’s rewriting your resume, looking for a better fit, or maybe acquiring new skills.
 You should take time to process the rejection, but as time goes on, you’ll eventually build a more resilient mind.